 Everyone knows what Spanish moss is.
-It’s that stuff that gently sways in the breeze as it drapes over the branches of an old oak tree in the South, right?
+It’s that stuff that gently sways in the breeze as it drapes over the branches of a healthy tree in South and Central America, right?
 But what really is Spanish moss?
 Is it actually Spanish?
-Is it actually a moss — or something else entirely?
+Is it a moss — or something else entirely?

-Listen to this post on the Epic Gardening Podcast
+Subscribe to the Epic Gardening Podcast on iTunes or Spotify

 Spanish Moss Overview

-|Common Name(s)||Spanish moss, Old Man’s Beard, Spanish Beard, Tree Hair, Kali’s Hair|
+|Common Name(s)||Spanish moss, Old Man’s Beard, Spanish Beard, Tree Hair, Kali’s Hair, French hair|

-|Scientific Name||Tillandsia Usneoides|
+|Scientific Name||Tillandsia usneoides|

-|Height||Can reach lengths of 20-25 feet|
+|Height and Spread||Can reach lengths of 20-25 feet|

 |Water||Regular watering preferred|